internetofvoice/vsms-skeleton/README.md

 Services provide backend functionality, like interactions with third party APIs that your skill can query data from.

 ### Templates
-Templates help you to produce HTML output which is needed for Amazon's account linking feature, displaying your privacy policy page or some neat marketing web pages.
+Templates help you to produce HTML output which is needed for Amazon's account linking feature, displaying a privacy policy page or some neat marketing web pages.

 ### Translation
-If you need multiple language support four your skill or some HTML pages, place your translations here.
+If you need multiple language support, place your translations here.

 ### Tests
 Unit tests are preconfigured to work with PHPUnit.
-Example tests are included, so you can throw in your own tests quickly.
+Examples are included, so you can throw in your own tests quickly.

-### Variable files
+### Var
-Log files, rendered template files and other variable data goes here.
+Variable data, like log files or rendered template files, go in here.

 ### Assets
-Place your frontend files (CSS, JavaScript, images, ...) here as this directory is web-accessible – in contrary to the `/app` directory, which is forbidden.
+Place your frontend files (CSS, JavaScript, images, ...) here as this directory is web-accessible – in contrary to the `/app` directory, to which direct access is forbidden.
 You'll find a copy of the [Bootstrap Library](http://getbootstrap.com/) here, which is used to generate a responsive login page for Amazon's account linking feature.

 ## Setup
 ### Server